Jump to section:

 The following aftercare will create normal and healthy healing of your dental implant: Sleeping, Ice packs, Smoking, Drinking, Saltwater, Pressure, Meals, Brushing, Tongue, Diet and Vitamins.

 Placing implants can be a pain-free procedure as we ensure that the entire area is strongly anaesthetised prior to the treatment.
-We test that you are totally comfortable prior to start the treatment.
+We test that you are totally comfortable prior to starting the treatment.

 There are techniques to make the treatment extremely comfortable and is thus suitable for nervous patients.